 Tartan refers to the pattern of interlocking stripes, running in both the warp and weft in the cloth (horizontal and vertical), or any representation of such a woven design in other media (printed, painted, or otherwise rendered).
 Typically, today one thinks of “clan tartans” — that is, tartan designs that represent certain Scottish clans and families.
 However, this is a relatively recent development and not historically accurate.

 Tartan has an ancient history.
 The earliest known tartan in Scotland can be dated to the third or fourth century AD.
 In other parts of the world, tartan cloth has been found dating to approximately 3000 BC.
 Virtually everywhere there was woven cloth, people created tartan designs.
 Yet only in Scotland have they been given such cultural significance.

 Question: Will DNA testing help me with building out my Family Tree?
 DNA seems complicated.

 Answer: Perhaps the best answer to this question is found in the following quote:

 “Always remember that you don’t need to know about the technicalities of DNA to get the maximum use out of it, because DNA is just a pointer.
 All it’s saying is that ‘You and you.
 You’re related.
 Now, go away, compare your family trees to find out where the connection is.’
 You will always go back to your family trees.
 You will always go back to the genealogical data.” — Dr. Maurice Gleeson, Genetic Genealogy Ireland

 Below is a link to a YouTube video by Maurice Gleeson from Genetic Genealogy Ireland.
-Some aspects might be a little out of date, but the basic concepts are still valid.
+Some aspects might be a little out of date, but the basic concepts are still valid and apply regardless of the country.
 The video is about an hour long and covers traditional genealogical research tools, as well as some info on using DNA to help with your family history research: https://www.youtube.com/watch?v=emgc6NgVN-w